top of page

 There is free admission for children up to the age of 5, under 25's and students.
 However, students and under 25's have to reside in the EU.
 You must provide documentary proof.

-Admission is free on the following days:
+Admission to Mycenae is free on the following days:

 • 6 March